NCAR/NA-CORDEX-CMIP6/postprocess/README_check_postprocess_plot.md

         find . -name "wrfout_d01_/*  |wc -l "

-       for each filename pattern and determine if the number of files meets the criteria for required number
+       for each filename pattern and determine if the number of files meets the criteria for a full dataset
   - generate a dictionary collecting this information:
      - full path of chunk directories (as the key)
      - list of years corresponding to the data (as values)

 ### Postprocessing

+- check that the user specified path for both the postprocess.core.variables.py and cmortize.compress.sh scripts exist
+- verify that the above two scripts are located in the same directory
+- *NOTE* currently printing the command for postprocessing
+   - uncomment actual command to perform postprocessing

 ### Plotting